An Ode to Snow

 - 2 min read

-Updated: 8 minutes ago
+Updated: Mar 8

-the leaves cling, withered, to the tree. they are heavy and tired, despite weighing next-to-nothing. you see, the snow hasn’t come to help them let go.
+the leaves cling, withered, to the tree. they are heavy and tired, despite weighing next to nothing. you see, the snow hasn’t come to help them let go.

-leaves are nervous things. they quake and shiver in the wind. these are not god’s bravest creations. leaves need the snow - dancing and pointy - to convince them that they did enough. their tree will live on without them. the arthropods need shelter from the mountain. chickadees and red-breasted nuthatches need clear limbs to return to. the leaves must let go.
+the leaves need the snow - dancing and pointy - to convince them that they have done enough. their tree will live on without them. the arthropods need shelter from the mountain. chickadees and red-breasted nuthatches need clear limbs to return to. the leaves must let go.

-this season, leaves haunt their branches. they sigh and look down upon brown-green grass. those of them that managed to escape crumple and shatter into a patchy leaf litter layer. some of the arthropods may see summer again.
+they sigh and look down upon brown-green grass. those of them that managed to escape their perch crumple and shatter into a patchy leaf litter layer.

-how many box elder beetles will emerge this spring? do they need the snow to be reborn, (and do i)?
+as i look out my office window, the musky smell of crushed box elder beetles combines with the inversion (choking the asthmatic and elderly employees). how many box elder beetles will emerge this spring? do they need the snow to be reborn, (and do i)?

-i miss the magic of naked tree limbs and my annual slip-and-fall in an icy parking lot. plants need blankets that turn into beverages.
+one-time skiers grow fat in their sadness as they dream of once-white mountains. the dreaded brown earth mocks their plight from above. i miss the magic of naked tree limbs and my annual slip-and-fall in an icy parking lot. plants need blankets that turn into spring beverages. we all do.

 please send snow soon. i am scared.